openlegend/core-rules/core/SRD.md

 -   **Tier 1**:
     -   Might 7
-    -   Berserker
+    -   Battle Trance

-**Description:** Your rage not only puts you into a fearless trance, but enables you to strike down your enemies with ferocious blows. \newline
+**Description:** Your battle trance not only makes you fearless but enables you to strike down your enemies with ferocious blows. \newline

-**Effect:** While you are raging, in addition to dice exploding on any maximum die roll (as normal), all of the dice in your dice pool explode on the number 1 below maximum as well (though the total is still the number rolled).
-This means that d4s explode on a 3 or 4, d6s explode on a 5 or 6, d8s explode on a 7 or 8, and so on.
+**Effect:** While you are in a battle trance, in addition to dice exploding on any maximum die roll (as normal), all of the dice in your dice pool explode on the number 1 below maximum as well (though the total is still the number rolled).
+This means that d4s explode on a 3 or 4, d6s explode on a 5 or 6, d8s explode on
+a 7 or 8, and so on.

 ## Diehard